Treit/treit.github.io/_posts/2020/2020-3-12-StartingRustPart2.md

 #### Falling in love with the Option type
 So, what's an [`Option<T>`](https://doc.rust-lang.org/std/option/)?

 Option types are one solution to [the billion dollar mistake](https://www.linkedin.com/pulse/20141126171912-7082046-tony-hoare-invention-of-the-null-reference-a-billion-dollar-mistake/), the ability to have null references.
 They are, for me, one of the best ideas from the world of functional programming languages.
-The Option type provides a an explicit way to encapsulate the idea that an operation either produced a value, or it produced nothing.
+The Option type provides an explicit way to encapsulate the idea that an operation either produced a value, or it produced nothing.
 What's more, programming languages like Rust require your code to account for both possibilites; if you do not, the code will not compile!
 For seasoned C# programmers this is a concept that takes a bit of getting used to...imagine a world where you never have to check arguments for null, you never have to worry about accessing a null reference,  the null coalescing and null conditional operators don't exist...

 An Option is a form of discriminated union, meaning it can contain exactly one of the possible choices for that union.
 For Option, we either have Some(T) (meaning, we have produced a value of type T) or None.
 Those are the two possibilities.